cenzwong/hashnode-backup/ckzqvvnhp0rhyr4s1g6snftr5.md

 To fully understand the meaning of the argument, check the official documents: [Coreutil: Split a file into pieces.](https://www.gnu.org/software/coreutils/manual/html_node/split-invocation.html#split-invocation)

+To count all the line of the csv files: `wc -l *.csv`

 ### For Windows User

 I strongly recommend that you [install the ubuntu subsystem in Windows 10](https://docs.microsoft.com/en-us/windows/wsl/install).
 If you want to stick with Microsoft, try exploring PowerShell or Batch scripting on Windows.
 After installing Linux Subsystem, in Windows run: